App typefaces and scale

-We use two typefaces, Atlassian Sans for headings and body copy and Atlassian Mono for all instances of code within our products.
+We use two typefaces, Atlassian Sans for headings and body copy and Atlassian Mono for all instances of code within our apps.

 Atlassian Sans

-Atlassian Sans is our derivative of the Inter Variable typeface which streamlines the font to optimize for certain type features to create a product typeface that compliments our brand font.
-We use this typeface for all UI in our products other than instances where we are representing code.
+Atlassian Sans is our derivative of the Inter Variable typeface which streamlines the font to optimize for certain type features to create an app (product) typeface that compliments our brand font.
+We use this typeface for all UI in our apps other than instances where we are representing code.

 OpenType features